SAP/kafka-connect-sap/examples/persons1ks/README.md

 ##### Step 1: Prepare Docker image for kafka-connector-hana

 We use the Docker image built in example [persons1ds](../persons1ds/README.md).
-To make this image available to the Kubernetes cluster, push the image to the Docker regisry.
+To make this image available to the Kubernetes cluster, push the image to the Docker regisry used or make the image directly available to the cluster.

-Make sure that `DOCKER_REGISTRY` is set to the registry used (e.g., `kubernetes.docker.internal:5000` when using a local registry with Docker Desktop, `docker.io/<username>` for Docker Hub)
+Make sure that `DOCKER_REGISTRY` is set to the registry used (e.g., `docker.io/<username>` for Docker Hub, `kubernetes.docker.internal:5000` when using a local registry)

+If you want to tag the image and push it to the registry, use `make docker_tag` and `make docker_push` of the example folder.

 ```
 $ cd ../persons1ds
 $ echo $DOCKER_REGISTRY
 kubernetes.docker.internal:5000
+$ echo $DOCKER_TAG
+latest
 $
+$ make docker_tag
+docker tag strimzi-connector-hana-min kubernetes.docker.internal:5000/strimzi-connector-hana-min:latest
+$
 $ make docker_push
 Pushing docker image ...
-docker tag strimzi-connector-hana-min kubernetes.docker.internal:5000/strimzi-connector-hana-min:latest
 docker push kubernetes.docker.internal:5000/strimzi-connector-hana-min:latest
 The push refers to repository [kubernetes.docker.internal:5000/strimzi-connector-hana-min]
 62e63530617f: Layer already exists